 Egg yolks and mayo in bowl.

-Step Four: Use a fork or spoon to mash the cooked yolks into a fine crumble.
+Step Four: Mash the cooked yolks into a fine crumble with a fork or spoon.
 Add the mayonnaise, vinegar, salt, and ½ teaspoon of paprika and mix until you have a creamy texture.

 Filling for deviled eggs in bowl.